CaesarXInsanium/legendary-zombie-zombie-game/design.md

 Concepts relating to the way the player sees the action.

-- camera is centered on player
-- camera location
-- camera moves with the player
+- camera does not move
+- player does not move beyond a certain point
 - for the moment only implement small limited world

 ## World